waterbycounty

 What's happening with rivers in Otero County right now?

-Otero County's primary USGS streamgage on the TULAROSA CREEK is currently reading 14 cubic feet per second — 106% of the long-term mean of 13.22 cfs.
+Otero County's primary USGS streamgage on the TULAROSA CREEK has a pipeline snapshot of 14 cubic feet per second — 106% of the long-term mean of 13.22 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Otero County water compare to the New Mexico average?